|

 The allegations are as follows:

-A. &ـ M60; MISUSE SUSE OF MINOR TRANSPORT FUNDS DURING 1992
+A. MISUSE OF MINOR TRANSPORT FUNDS DURING 1992

-Between July 1992 and September 1992 you breachctionf the Consiitution, in that you directed, without lawful authority, the then Secr Secretaryetary of the Department of Transport, Mr B.K.
-A to make arrangements to immediately release K20,000.00 for “Gumine Roads”, eve, even though those funds had already been committed to fund other members’ projects under the Minor Transport port Program.
+Between July 1992 and September 1992 you breached Section 27 of the Constitution, in that you directed, without lawful authority, the then Secretary of the Department of Transport, Mr B.K.
+Amini, to make arrangements to immediately release K20,000.00 for “Gumine Roads”, even though those funds had already been committed to fund other members’ projects under the 1992 Minor Transport Program.

 Between June 1993 and July 1994 you breached Section 27 of the Constitution and Section 13 of the Organic Law on the Duties and Responsibilities of Leadership, in that you made an improper request to the t hen Under-Secretary for Finance and Planning, Hon.
 Titus Philemon MP, for the waiver of tender procedures in relation to the proposed purchase of road-making plant and equipment to the value of K200,000.00.
-Furthermore, you failed su ensure, as far as was within your lawful power, that Mr Henry Mokomo, he being a person for whom you were morally, legally and by usage responsible, did not conduct himself in such a way that might be expected to give ri doubt in the public mind as to your compliance with your dour duties as a leader under Section 27 of the Constitution, in relation to the waiver of tender procedures.
+Furthermore, you failed to ensure, as far as was within your lawful power, that Mr Henry Mokomo, he being a person for whom you were morally, legally and by usage responsible, did not conduct himself in such a way that might be expected to give rise to doubt in the public mind as to your compliance with your duties as a leader under Section 27 of the Constitution, in relation to the waiver of tender procedures.

 Furthermore, you applied considerable amounts of public money from the Rural Transport Development Program Fund to purposes to which that money could not lawfully be applied, including a cash advance to Mr Terry Takadol for the Gumine District Office opening ceremony and a number of other non-transport related projects.